C-opt/idea_flux/README.md

 - The root node is the topic itself and it greedly selects the most "prosperous" comment, then outputs it in a text file;
 - Then this parent comment will select the most prosperous child node, then outputs it in a text file once again;
 - Then this process repeats recursively until reaching the leaf node.

-The final result should look like this
+The text file should look something like this

 ```
 Title:[D] What are your long term career goals ?
 10+ years